 Fraud Prevention:

-Banks use ML algorithms to detect unusual patterns that may indicate fraudulent transactions.
+Banks and insurance companies use machine learning algorithms to detect unusual patterns that may indicate fraudulent transactions.
 These computer systems can identify anomalies in transaction behaviors, alerting the bank and the customer to potential fraud.

 AI in Equipment Monitoring: